thiagomarini/json-payload-validator/README.md

 # Json Payload Validator

-Little package that formats validation error messages from [jsonschema](https://pypi.python.org/pypi/jsonschema).
+Little Python package that formats validation error messages from [jsonschema](https://pypi.python.org/pypi/jsonschema).
 You should use this package if you want a stand alone json validator decoupled from any framework.

 ### Reason of being